SB-property on metric structures: Hilbert spaces and expansions with bounded self-adjoint operators.

 \section{Hilbert spaces and expansions with bounded self-adjoint operators.}

 In this section we will study the SB-property in Hilbert spaces and their expansions with a bounded self-adjoint operator.
-We will show that both Hilbert spaces and lovely pairs of Hilbert spaces have the SB-property.
-On the other hand, when we deal with expansions with a general self-adjoint operator, the bi-embeddability condition will give us an approximate version of the SB-property.
-We also explore connections between bi-embeddability of the expansions and the Weyl-von Neumann-Berg Theorem (see \cite{davidson1996c}). \\ \\ Let $IHS$ be the theory of infinite dimensional Hilbert spaces, for details see \cite{ContModelTheory}.
+We will show that both Hilbert spaces and beautiful pairs of Hilbert spaces have the SB-property.
+On the other hand, when we deal with expansions with a general self-adjoint operator, we could only prove an approximate version of the SB-property.
+We also explore connections between elementary bi-embeddability of the expansions and the Weyl-von Neumann-Berg Theorem (see Fact \ref{WeylVonNeumannBerg} and its references).

+Let us recall some historical background about these expansions.
+Expansions of Hilbert spaces with operators were studied by Henson and Iovino.
+When the operator is self-adjoint, Henson proved (unpublished) that one can characterize the models of the theory of such an expansion $(\modH,A)$ in terms of the spectrum of $A$ using the Weyl-von Neumann-Berg Theorem.
+These ideas were extended to the setting of non-degenerate representations of $C^*$-algebras by the first author of this paper in \cite[Lemma 2.16]{argoty2013} by using a generalized version of the same theorem.
+Our approach to the SB-property in these expansion is again based of the spectrum of the operator and its associated spectral decomposition.

+We follow standard terminology and write $IHS$ for the theory of infinite dimensional Hilbert spaces.
+It is a very well understood theory, it is $\aleph_0$-stable, $\aleph_0$-categorical and has quantifier elimination (for proofs see \cite[Section 15]{ContModelTheory} )